 You can see the original build that I did, along with the cost for each item in Canadian dollars at the time that it was purchased, by clicking this link to a PCPartPicker build list.
 RAM prices at the time (November, 2017) were absolutely horrendous.

-I also own a Thinkpad T440s which I purchased second-hand off of eBay with the following specifications:
+I own a Thinkpad T440s (I don’t actually mind the trackpad) which I purchased second-hand off of eBay for a grand total of $215 USD after shipping/etc with the following specifications:

 - CPU: Intel i5-4300U

 - RAM: 4GB Soldered + 4GB Samsung DDR3L SO-DIMM